-Installing the Backplane into the Chassis (Figure 6-10)
+Installing the Backplane into the Chassis (Figure 6-9)

-1. Ensure that all of the hard drive carriers have been removed from the bays in the front of the chassis and that the spring bar has been loosened as directed in the previous section.
-Confirm that the power cord has been removed from the rear of the power supply.
+1. Ensure that all of the hard drive trays have been removed from the bays in the front of the chassis and that the spring bar has been loosened as directed in the previous section.
 2. Secure the side mounting bracket to the backplane with the two screws provided.
 3. Slide the backplane into the chassis at a slight angle, pushing it up against the side of the chassis.
 4. Ease the backplane forward, against the front of the chassis.
 This will aid in the alignment of the mounting holes.
 5. Align the mounting holes in the backplane with the holes in the chassis.
-Replace the four screws at the top of the backplane and the screw on the side of the chassis.
+Replace the four screws at the top of the backplane (5A) and the screw on the side of the chassis (5B).
 6. Adjust the spring bar, then tighten the spring bar screws in the floor of the chassis.
-7. Reconnect all cables and return the hard drive carriers to their bays in the front of the chassis.
-8. Replace the chassis cover and power-up the system.
+7. Reconnect all cables and return the hard drive trays to their bays in the front of the chassis.

-Figure 6-10: Installing the Backplane
+Figure 6-9: Installing the Backplane

-6-8 Installing the Motherboard
+6-8 Installing the Serverboard